 A Maltese man pleaded not guilty to attempting to import explosives from a vendor on the darkweb.
 In addition to the attempted purchase and importation of improvised explosive devices, the defendant allegedly attempted to purchase polonium, ricin, and fentanyl.

-According to reports on the case, the testimony of Superintendent George Cremona explained how Jomic Calleja Maatouk attempted to purchase Polonium and C4 explosives on the now-defunct Berlusconi marketplace.
+reports on the case, the testimony of Superintendent George Cremona explained how Jomic Calleja Maatouk attempted to purchase Polonium and C4 explosives on the now-defunct Berlusconi marketplace.
 The Superintendent told the court that Maltese authorities had initiated the investigation after being informed by foreign law enforcement that someone had attempted to buy polonium, ricin, and fentanyl on the darkweb.

 According to the Superintendent, Maatouk’s attempt to purchase weapons on the dark web began in June 1, 2019.
 The defendant reportedly used a number of pseudonyms including, “unknown 893”, “2F108X’‘2”, “Foxtrot108XRAY”, and “MONIKER 2F108X” to contact the weapons vendor on Berlusconi.